POEMS

 But ridden well, make each one free.

-TAKING DOWN THE SAIL
+DOWN THE

-There's a kind of poem that's an island
+There's a kind of poem

 With a house, a jetty, and a beach.